mmmorris1975/aws-runas/docs/ec2-metadata.md

 ## Browser Interface
-Starting with the 1.3 release, the aws-runas EC2 Metadata Service feature provides a web interface for managing the active profile used to retrieve credentials with the service.
+Starting with the 1.3 release, the aws-runas EC2 Metadata Service feature provides a web interface for managing the active profile used to retrieve credentials through the service.
 It can be accessed by pointing your web browser at http://169.254.169.254/ after starting the process from the command line.

 Below is a screenshot of the metadata service interface, and is the only screen available.